joonazan/salvador/README.md

 Commands must be sent over Dali in the order the dali function is called.

-Commands 0xA5 and 0xA7 should be sent twice in rapid succession.
+Commands 0xA5 and 0xA7 and adding / removing from group should be sent twice in rapid succession.